Top 14 Reasons Why A Personal Injury Lawyer Won’t Take a Case

 5) Tort Reform and Damage Caps

 Tort reform has destroyed the value of many legitimate claims in many states.
 In Texas, for example, caps on damages that you can recover in medical malpractice claims as well as certain hurdles you must jump through just to bring a claim, make many legitimate medical malpractice cases uneconomical.
 You will simply spend more money than you are allowed to recover in many of these cases.
-Thus, personal injury lawyers will be very picky about what they take a risk on when tort reform has ravaged those kinds of cases.
-This is why many personal injury lawyers no longer take medical malpractice cases in Texas–even ones where there is clearly negligence.
+Thus, lawyers will be very picky about what they take a risk on when tort reform has ravaged those kinds of cases.
+This is why many lawyers no longer take medical malpractice cases in Texas–even ones where there is clearly negligence.

 6) Severity of Injury

 Generally speaking, the more severe an injury, the more likely a jury awards a high verdict.
-Potential for a high verdict also equates to more risk that a personal injury attorney is willing to take in many cases.
+Potential for a high verdict also equates to more risk that a attorney is willing to take in many cases.
 But remember, severity is in the eye of the beholder.
 What seems severe to you, may not be seen as severe to the average juror or lawyer.
 An attorney may not take your case if she feels that your injuries are not substantial in the eyes of others.
 Furthermore, a high verdict is worthless without a deep pocket to recover it from.
 Thus, this is not the sole consideration.

 7) Government Defendants and Sovereign Immunity